Pedestrian Accident Lawyer in Southfield, MI

 • Obey relevant traffic signs and signals.

-• Stop to look both ways down a street if vehicles are at a stop and blocking the view.
+• Stop to look both ways down a street if vehicles are at a stop and block their view.

 • Make eye contact with drivers before crossing in front of them.